Demonstration of an interferometric technique for measuring vacuum magnetic birefringence with an optical cavity: Coupling of RAM to PDH loops

-If this field is then incident on a cavity and the carrier is resonant, the first term in the brackets will experience the cavity reflectivity, while the sidebands which are assumed to be well off the cavity resonance will not.
-Therefore, the field in reflection of the cavity can be expressed as the following assuming perfect spatial overlap between this field and the cavity eigenmode.
+If this field is then incident on a cavity and the carrier is resonant, the first term in the brackets will experience the cavity reflectivity on resonance, while the sidebands, which are assumed to be well off the cavity resonance, will not.
+Therefore, the field in reflection of the cavity can be expressed as

-The cavity reflectivity can be represented by the following approximation\cite{Spector:24}.
+without considering spatial overlap between this field and the cavity eigenmode.
+The cavity reflectivity can be represented by \cite{Spector:24}

-Here $\omega_0$ refers to the angular frequency of the nearest cavity resonance, while $T_i$ is the power transmissivity of the input mirror, $f_0$ is the cavity \ac{FSR}, and $\rho$ is the total roundtrip optical losses experienced by a field propagating through the length of the cavity including the transmissivities of the mirrors and the scattering and absorption losses upon reflection from their reflective coatings.